Artistic Influences on Picasso’s Demoiselles d’Avignon

 Reducing visual clutter, finding harmony

-Cézanne imposes order on his still life paintings and to his studies of nature.
-He does it by reducing unnecessary visual clutter.
+Cézanne imposed order on his still life paintings and to his studies of nature by reducing unnecessary clutter.

 Equilibrium is found through complementary masses.
 Each element is balanced and introduced into a visually harmonious conversation.
-Elements in his paintings will have a counterpoint or echo helping to set up hypnotic visual resonance.
+The resulting counterpoint or echo helps to set up hypnotic visual resonance.

-He will often integrate different viewpoints or perspectives into the finished work, as though searching for the right balance, his harmony.
+Cézanne often integrated different viewpoints or perspectives into the finished work, as though searching for the right balance, his harmony.

 The result is a decisive move away from imitation and naturalism towards a more schematic recreation of scene and colour.